 Please take note the links at the bottom of each animals description that connects that animal to other closely related animals.
 This is provided as a quick reference to each family tree.

-We will be freshening about 23 LaManchas this year and 2 Oberhasli, many fine dairy goat kids will be for sale as we must keep our herd numbers to a manageable size.
+We will be freshening about 20 LaManchas this year - many fine dairy goat kids will be for sale as we must keep our herd numbers to a manageable size.

 Terms of sale:

-- A $100. deposit, will reserve a kid until notification of birth, at which time the remaining balance is due with the other 50% due at time of pickup or shipping - NO EXCEPTIONS!
+- A $100. deposit, will reserve a kid until notification of birth, at which time 50% of the remaining balance is due with the other 50% due at time of pickup or shipping - NO EXCEPTIONS!

 - Kids that must be shipped because of long distance, or in the case of 2 or more kids to pick from, a video can be provided, depicting the kids conformation and health, before the kid is to be shipped or picked up.

-Due to the number of animals we ship through the airlines, we have an account set up with a cargo service which gives us access to discounted shipping, because of this, I can ship a single kid at 4 weeks of age in a #300 kennel for $190 or 2 kids in a #400 kennel, providing it is under 70 lbs is $250.
-This is through American airlines, only. (charges as of 12/2010, subject to change) We also purchase crates in bulk, making them slightly cheaper.
+Due to the number of animals we ship through the airlines, we have an account set up with a cargo service which gives us access to discounted shipping.
+We also purchase crates in bulk, making them slightly cheaper.

 - Buck kids out of first fresheners, will only be sold if the dam freshens with a beautiful, soundly attached mammary system and I feel her buck will be an improvement to the breed.

 - ALL buck kids sold will be registered prior to sale with ADGA, and DNA sample submitted through ADGA's DNA program, this is included in the listed price for the buck kid.

 If the kid from your chosen breeding is not born or is not of the quality that I feel should be sold for breeding or show purposes, your deposit will be refunded or transferred to another breeding.